 Yushukan War Memorial Museum

 Begin exploration of Tokyo at this Japanese military and war museum that shares the stories of those who sacrificed their lives for their country.
 The museum’s impressive collection is within the Yasukuni Shrine, which commemorates Japanese who died in conflicts from 1868 to 1954.
-The Asakusa Senso-ji Temple was destroyed during the firebombing of 1945, but a tree in the courtyard regrew from its burned husk and has become a symbol for the rebirth of the city.
+After an included group lunch, embark on a panoramic view of Tokyo on the way to the Asakusa Senso-ji Temple.
+The temple was destroyed during the firebombing of 1945, but a tree in the courtyard regrew from its burned husk and has become a symbol for the rebirth of the city.
+Enjoy dinner and exploration on your own this evening.

 The Westin Tokyo (B, L)